essc/inasafe-training-material/source/using_inasafe.rst

 Now the data follow the keyword rule, and can be used in the InaSAFE function.

-Setting Exposure in Vector Form
+Setting Exposure in Vector Format
 ........

 Exposure is the sum of assets that are at risks.